 Give me the option of having Apple-H hide the program.
 This command-key shortcut should work like all the other Mac apps out there (Adobe programs excluded).

-Bonuses include appearances by the talented Patrick Bauchau, Amy Madigan, and the amazingly gifted Nick Stahl in the lead.
+Bonuses include appearances by the talented Patrick Bauchau, Amy Madigan, and Nick Stahl in the lead.
 If you like unusually good television that is just left of mainstream, this is worth a look.

 Well, I guess summer is over.
 Last night I had to add a blanket to my bed, and this morning I nearly froze for the quick 12-minute trip to Wenatchee (except the palms of my hands, which were toasty-warm thanks to my heated grips!).
 And even worse than either of those pre-winter tragedies, I ran across this typical scenario: